qcoro/qcoro/docs/index.md

 ## Supported Compilers

 This library requires a compiler that supports the Coroutine TS (obviously).
-Currently GCC and Clang are supported, MSVC should be possible too, but I haven't tried.
+Currently GCC, Clang and MSVC are supported.

 All examples were tested with GCC 10 and Clang 11, although even slightly older versions should work.

-In both GCC and Clang, coroutine support must be explicitly enabled:
+In both GCC and Clang, coroutine support must be explicitly enabled.

 ### GCC